Trash of the Titans: Cultural references

 The scene where Ray Patterson is reinstated (to which he enters and exits to the Sanford and Son theme song) was a reference to a moment that occurred during a stand-up show of comedian Redd Foxx.
 During a show in Las Vegas, Redd Foxx came on stage to the Sanford and Son theme song, only to find that there were a handful of people in the audience.
 Foxx angrily stated that he wasn't going to perform with such a small audience and walked off stage.
 The house orchestra, puzzled by Foxx's behavior, simply played him off with the Sanford and Son theme song again.
 The same incident was the basis for a joke in "The Two Mrs. Nahasapeemapetilons", where Moe Szyslak walks onto the stage and, without breaking stride, walks off.

+The final scene of the crying Native American is generally considered a parody of the controversial Keep America Beautiful “Crying Indian” campaign.

 Reception

 In its original broadcast, "Trash of the Titans" finished 16th in ratings for the week of April 20–26, 1998, with a Nielsen rating of 10.5, equivalent to approximately 10.2 million viewing households.
 It was the highest-rated show on the Fox network that week, beating King of the Hill.

 This episode won the Primetime Emmy Award for Outstanding Animated Program at the 50th Primetime Emmy Awards in 1998.
 Jim Reardon won the Annie Award for "Outstanding Individual Achievement for Directing in an Animated Television Production".

 The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, said: "Although not a great episode, this one has a series of high points that keep you amused until the end."
 In a 2006 article in USA Today, "Trash of the Titans" was highlighted as one of the six best episodes of The Simpsons season nine, along with "The Joy of Sect", "The Last Temptation of Krust", "The Cartridge Family", "Dumbbell Indemnity", and "Das Bus."